Marlborough Street Training College

-Marlborough Street Training College was a teacher training college in Marlborough Street, Dublin, Ireland.
-It was established in 1837 by the Commissioners of National Education, for the training of male national school teacher, in 1844 female teachers began to be trained in Marlborough Street.
-Margaret Berry who was a leading headteacher in Australia was trained here in 1851.
-It was a non-denominational institution however it was predominantly presbyterian since the Church of Ireland had Kildare Place, and the Catholic Church had its own colleges.
+Marlborough Street Training College was a tertiary educational facility in Marlborough Street, Dublin, Ireland.
+It was established in 1837 by the Commissioners of National Education, for the training of male national school teachers.
+In 1844, female teachers began to be trained in Marlborough Street too.
+Margaret Berry, who was a leading headteacher in Australia, was trained here in 1851.

+Marlborough Street was a non-denominational institution, however, since the Church of Ireland had Kildare Place, and the Catholic Church had its own colleges, it was predominantly working with students of Presbyterian background.

-The buildings of the former training college form part of the Department of Education complex in Marlborough Street, Talbot House housed female students.
-In 1908 Marlborough Hall in Glasnevin for male teachers it closed in 1918, Marlborough House, where the Met Office is now located, was for female teachers.
+Some buildings of the former training college form part of the Department of Education complex in Marlborough Street.
+Talbot House housed female students.
+Marlborough Hall in Glasnevin housed male teacher trainees; it closed in 1917.

-Marlborough Street was closed as a training college, following Irish Independence by Minister of Education Eoin MacNeill in 1922.
+Marlborough Street College was closed by Minister of Education Eoin MacNeill in 1922, following Irish independence.